-Step Possible techniques Initial discussions Get information on the: • purpose of the structure, including plant, ancillary equipment and tasks industry injury profile and statistics and common hazards and safety issues guidance from health and safety authorities and relevant industry associations, and standards known hazards and the consultation arrangements between the client and designer.
-Pre-design preliminary hazard analysis Useful techniques may include the client doing a combination of these things: holding workshops and discussions with people using or working on similar structures within the client company, including health and safety representatives holding an onsite assessment of an existing similar structure with feedback from its users researching information on similar structures, their associated hazards and relevant sources and stakeholder groups, then completing an analysis for their own design needs holding workshops with experienced people who will construct, use and maintain the new structure holding workshops with specialist consultants and experts in the hazards.
-Determine what hazards are 'in-scope' Workshops/discussions to determine which hazards are affected, introduced or increased by the design of the structure.
+Step Possible techniques Initial discussions Get information on the: purpose of the structure, including plant, ancillary equipment and tasks industry injury profile and statistics and common hazards and safety issues guidance from health and safety authorities and relevant industry associations, and standards known hazards and the consultation arrangements between the client and designer/design team.
+Pre-design preliminary risk analysis Useful techniques may include the client doing a combination of these things: holding workshops and discussions with people using or working on similar structures within the client company, including health and safety representatives holding an onsite assessment of an existing similar structure with feedback from its users researching information on similar structures, their associated hazards and relevant sources and stakeholder groups, then completing an analysis for their own design needs holding workshops with experienced people who will construct, use and maintain the new structure holding workshops with specialist consultants and experts in the health and safety risks.
+Using BIM (building information technology) and other forms of modelling to view the physical and functional characteristics of the proposed structure.
+The Ministry of Business, Innovation and Employment (MBIE) website has some useful information about BIM and how this could be used throughout the design process.
+The use of digital information and modelling software applications like BIM in design development and delivery enhances the designer's ability to anticipate, spot and foresee hazards and risks in the design.
+Designers can use these applications to enable locations, structures and plant to be accurately visualised, sequences of activity to be realistically demonstrated and construction programmes simulated.
+Determine what risks are 'in-scope' Workshops/discussions to determine which risks are affected, introduced or increased by the design of the structure.

-Table 3: Information sources for identifying hazards
+Table 3: Information sources for identifying risks